sqlxpert/lights-off-aws/README.md

     - Otherwise, they _possibly_ require attention.
       <details>
         <summary>Why the ambiguity?</summary>
+      "Find" log:
+      Any entry at the ERROR level is unexpected and requires attention.
+      "Do" log:
       The state of an AWS resource might change between the "Find" and "Do" steps; this sequence is fundamentally non-atomic.
 An operation might also be repeated due to queue message delivery logic; operations are